mienaikoe/ziyu/Chapters/4-5-Chapter27.md

 "What happened to her?" thi asked in a subdued sort of excitement.

 "Is something the matter?"
 I asked, changing the subject.
-And in a slow gesture, thi grasped my hands with hae own and moved them to a place on hae abdomen.
-My fingers traced a wound, long but shallow, and healing poorly.
-It would certainly become infected.
+And in a slow gesture, thi grasped my hands with hae own and moved them to a place on the side of hae abdomen.
+My fingers traced a wound, long, deep, and healing poorly.
+I looked through the eyes my mother gave me, and saw inside of hae body and imagined hae voice as my own. _No organs below the laceration, but it would certainly become infected without treatment._

-"Come, let's get you out into the light."
+"Come," I said, still speaking , "Let's get you out into the light."

 "I...
 I am too weak to do that right now."